mrcavalcanti/mosaicoo/docs/sources/enterprise/saml/enable-saml.md

 # Enable SAML authentication in Grafana

-To use the SAML integration, in the `auth.saml` section of in the Grafana custom configuration file, set `enabled` to `true`.
+To use the SAML integration, in the `auth.saml` section of in the Mosaicoo custom configuration file, set `enabled` to `true`.

 Refer to [Configuration]({{< relref "../../administration/configuration.md" >}}) for more information about configuring Grafana.